ivanpustogarov/hsportscanner/README.md

+NOTE: this port scanner will not work for scanning Hidden Services hosted by future versions of Tor (due to introduction of new HiddenServiceAllowUnknownPorts option -- see Tor-alpha manual).

 This is a simple (and rather ad-hoc) port scanner for Tor hidden services.
 The scanner is a combination of a python script and two patches for tor v0.2.2.37.
 Nmap and strobe did not work well for me.